Till the Clouds Roll By poster

 The inciting incident occurs at 16 minutes when Kern's song is interpolated into a Broadway show and becomes a hit.
 This unexpected success disrupts his life as an unknown - producers now seek him out.
 His ordinary life as a struggling composer ends; he enters the professional world of Broadway..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 23% of the runtime.
-This shows the protagonist's commitment to Kern makes the active choice to commit fully to Broadway and to marry Eva, accepting both the professional world of musical theater and personal domestic life.
+This reveals the protagonist's commitment to Kern makes the active choice to commit fully to Broadway and to marry Eva, accepting both the professional world of musical theater and personal domestic life.
 He crosses from aspiring composer into established professional, choosing this path over European classical tradition., moving from reaction to action.

 At 84 minutes, the Midpoint arrives at 62% of the runtime—notably delayed, an unconventional structural choice.
-Of particular interest, this crucial beat False victory: Kern conceives of "Show Boat" - his masterpiece that will revolutionize American musical theater by integrating story and song.
+Significantly, this crucial beat False victory: Kern conceives of "Show Boat" - his masterpiece that will revolutionize American musical theater by integrating story and song.
 He's at the height of his powers and commercial success.
 Stakes raise: can he achieve his ultimate artistic vision?
 The "fun and games" of musical revue now focuses toward dramatic purpose., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 105 minutes (77% through) represents the emotional nadir.
 Here, Return to frame story: Kern remains unconscious, dying.
 The "whiff of death" is literal - doctors doubt he'll recover.
 All his success, all his music, and yet he lies here fragile.
 Mortality confronts legacy.
-Will his work survive him?., reveals the protagonist at their lowest point.
+Will his work survive him?., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 115 minutes initiates the final act resolution at 85% of the runtime.
 Synthesis: The realization that Kern's legacy IS his music - the songs themselves are immortal regardless of his physical fate.
 The frame story is abandoned; the focus shifts entirely to celebrating the music.
 The breakthrough: the artist transcends mortality through art., demonstrating the transformation achieved throughout the journey.